Know some Do’s and Don’ts while traveling to Nepal

 - You will be shown a distinct place to wash your hands and face before and after meals.

 - The plate placed towards you will be considered as only yours once you start eating, you don’t share or offer this food to anyone else.
 Do eat everything that is put in front of you.

 - Don’t offer food to Nepalese after tasting it, nor eat from a common pot.
 And, avoid touching a shared drinking vessel with your lips

 - Do ask them to take some food away before you commence eating if you feel like you’ve been given too much.
 This is perfectly acceptable and is more appreciated than wasting food.

 Nepalese will not usually take bites of each other’s food so don’t encourage that as well.

 - While drinking water Nepalese people drink without letting it touches their lips.
 If you are unsure just observe what the other people are doing and to apply the same.

-- Eating with the left hand is considered the uncivilized act.
+Eating with the left hand is considered an uncivilized act.